Studica-Robotics/ROS2/README_INSTALLATION_GUIDE.md

 ### ROS2 Packages
 * **ROS2 Control**
     * Drive control package.
-Provides drive controller for differential drive and mecanum drive (coming soon to humble).
-Used in  [Studica ROS2 Examples](https://github.com/Studica-Robotics/ROS2-Examples).
+Provides drive controller for differential drive and mecanum drive.
 The ROS2 controller listens to `/cmd_vel` topic to move the robot, enabling communication between navigation nodes like NAV2 and m-explore.
 * **SLAM**
     * Mapping node.
 Used alongside lidar node, listens to `/scan` data topic.
 Creates a 2D map, updates the `/map` topic.
 Provides capa to load and save maps.
 * **NAV2**